LicensePro

 How to Apply: Step-by-Step

-Before applying, verify that your business location in Memphis's Shelby County is properly zoned for your intended use.
-Contact the Memphis planning department.
+Before applying, verify your business location in Memphis's Shelby County is properly zoned for your intended use.
+Contact the Memphis planning department for a zoning verification letter.

 Submit payment of $280–$2100 (typical range for Memphis).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 6-12 weeks in Memphis.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Need Help With Your CUP in Memphis?